Panda-Aadham/Dissertation/README.md

 ## Notes

-- The dissertation work is mainly inside `ros2_ws/`.
+- The dissertation work is mainly inside `ros2_ws/`, with `media/` providing short visual examples of the House01 runs.
 - The `python_model/` folder is a separate ESP32 air-quality project and should not be treated as part of the dissertation pipeline.
 - For package-specific usage, prefer the README inside the relevant package directory over this top-level overview.